Teerdha4406/Quest_Mapper_IDP/README.md

 - http://localhost:3000

 ### Contribution
-This is a, Inter Department Project(IDP) done by our Batch-13 ,during our B.Tech, 3rd year 1st semister.
+This is an, Inter Department Project (IDP) done by our Batch-13 ,during our B.Tech, 3rd year 1st semister.
 - 221FA04127 Malleswara Kumar
 - 221FA04277 Abhinaya
 - 221FA04353 Janardhan